-TDE tablespace encryption encrypts all of the data stored in an encrypted tablespace.
+TDE tablespace encryption encrypts all of the data stored in an encrypted tablespace including its redo data.
 TDE tablespace encryption does not encrypt data that is stored outside of the tablespace.
 For example,

 BFILE data is not encrypted because it is stored outside the database.
 If you create a table with a